-Grade 11-12 Year Credit 1 Prerequisite: Algebra I and Geometry and teacher recommendation.
-Intermediate Algebra reviews topics form Algebra I and extends these topics to prepare students for Algebra II.
-Specific topics include: solving linear equations and inequalities; solving quadratic equations using factoring, completing the square, quadratic formula and graphical technique; not only linear functions, but quadratic, absolute value, radical, and exponential functions; applications; writing equations of lines based on given information or data collection; extensions of simplifying techniques of exponents and polynomials.
-This course will include many applications and use of technology (graphing calculators, motion detectors, and internet research) and more project based learning, which will include writing samples.
-A TI-83 Plus or TI-84 Plus graphing calculator is required.
+Reviews topics from Algebra I and extends these topics to prepare students for Algebra II.
+Specific topics include: Solving linear equations and inequalities; solving quadratic equations using factoring, completing the square, quadratic formula, and graphical techniques; graphing not only linear functions, but quadratic, absolute value, radical, and exponential functions; applications of radical and rational functions; systems of equations and their applications; writing equations of lines based on given information or data collection extensions of simplifying techniques of exponents and polynomials.
+This course will use technology (computer programs, graphing calculators, and internet research) and more project based learning.
+Students are required to have a graphing calculator.
+Please see website for summer work assignments.